 We are often so conditioned by what we read, hear, and see about a particular place that we actually stop looking around and discovering new things.

-All the travel guides I had read had told me to stroll down the beautiful squares of Savannah, look out for pretty historic homes, and take in the beauty of Spanish moss-laden oaks.
+All the travel guides I had read had told me to stroll down Savannah’s beautiful squares, look out for pretty historic homes, and take in the beauty of Spanish moss-laden oaks.
 But none had asked me to look for Savannah’s equally charming doors.

 And so I never did.
 On my first day in Savannah, GA.